-In our simulations, we do not account for noise in the future register (the equivalent of ancilla noise) and therefore higher performances are observed.
-A direct comparison with the Q232 and QTLV flip times is not possible because we do not consider noise acting on future cells; nonetheless, this scenario is approximately reproduced by considering $p(2)$ instead of $p$ as the physical bit-flip probability, since each QCA step (besides the first and last ones) would be both preceded and succeeded by the action of noise with probability $p$, i.e., noise would act in both the present and future registers at each time step.
+A direct comparison with the Q232 and QTLV flip times is not possible because we do not consider noise acting on future cells (the closest counterpart of ancilla noise); nonetheless, this scenario is approximately reproduced by considering $p(2)$ instead of $p$ as the physical bit-flip probability, since each QCA step (besides the first and last ones) would be both preceded and succeeded by the action of noise with probability $p$, i.e., noise would act in both the present and future registers at each time step.
 When $p=1/12$, $p(2)=11/72 \approx 1/7$ and the corresponding flip times obtained for the QTLV with $n=12$ are $\langle T_F \rangle =28.8$ (incoherent) and $\langle T_F \rangle =28.3$ (coherent).
-Since $P(1)$ in the quantum repetition code corresponds to unrealistically fast measurement and resetting ($\Delta =0$), we are led to conclude that the QTLV is a competitive error-correcting architecture even when compared to the best-case-scenario repetition code.
+In comparison, the results shown in Fig.~\ref{MWPM} for $n=10$ give $\langle T_F \rangle =112$ (incoherent, $\Delta = 0$), $\langle T_F \rangle =11.7$ (incoherent, $\Delta = 1$) and $\langle T_F \rangle =6.1$ (incoherent, $\Delta = 2$).
+We are therefore led to conclude that the QTLV is a competitive error-correcting architecture even when compared to the repetition code.